TWUOnline/FAR-Centres/README.md

 ### FAR Centre Coaching and Facilitation Certificate

-The Far Centre Coaching and Facilitation Certificate is a Post Graduate Education Certificate offered by the Faculty of Education and specifically designed for the growing demand in online or hybrid learning professionals.
+The Far Centre Coaching and Facilitation Certificate is a Post Graduate Certificate offered by TWU specifically designed for the growing demand in online or hybrid learning professionals.
 This certification will enable learners to seek employment in the following areas:

 * online learning facilitation,
 * facilitation and coaching of international learners
 * organizational professional development, and
 * coaching within an organizational setting.

-This certificate can eventually ladder into a MA in Educational Studies: International Education or Online Education or Curriculum and Instructional Studies. \(Concern with regard to TQS – may not be viewed as relevant to BC K-12 system for applicants wanting to complete the MA\)
+This certificate can eventually ladder into a MA in Leadership.

 ### Certificate Outcomes